aviart/gd-star-rating/readme.txt

 * First version of thumbs up/down ratings
 * Added German translation
 * Fixed few multi rating init problems

-= 1.5.2 =
-* Fixed importing data from other rating plugins
-* Fixed some minor cache and prefetch problems

-= 1.5.1 =
-* Cachind and prefetch of data to reduce number of sql queries
-* Caching of templates to reduce number of sql queries
-* Number of SQL queries reduced by more than 65%
-* Few bugs causing additional unneeded SQL queries

 == Source SVN ==
 * svn checkout http://gd-star-rating.googlecode.com/svn/trunk/ gd-star-rating-read-only